 - 1/2 teaspoon pepper

-- 5 cups half & half, whole milk, or evaporated milk
+- 5 cups whole milk OR half & half

 Topping